BinDong314/H5TurboPFor/README.md

   > export HDF5_HOME=$PWD/build

   ```
-  If on NERSC machine or machine with HDF5 as module
+  If on NERSC machine or machine with HDF5 as module.
   Just use the pre-compiled HDF5
   ```console
   > module load cray-hdf5-parallel/1.10.5.2